darrellmegan/SFARI-EEG-Analysis/README.md

 - Group analyses
   - Plots FFT by group (for channels of interest)
   - Plots Welch freq by group (for channels of interest) - requires [plotPwelch](plotPwelch.m) script
+### 8. Extract frequencies windows of interest for more specific ERP waveforms

+### 9. Repeat steps 3-5, 7 with different threshold values (to now include gamma frequencies).